dmbrownlee/demo/networkplus/labfiles/lab15-2/README.md

 	b. now lets add some text to a configuration files `echo 10.0.0.10 server1 >> /etc/hosts && echo 10.0.0.11 server2 /etc/hosts && echo 10.0.0.1 gateway >> /etc/hosts`

-	c.
+	c. now we can check the assignment by running `cat /etc/hosts`

+	d.
 Now lets exit out of the root shell by running the command `exit`

 Great, on to the next section
 _________________________________________________________________________